WGBH-MLA/openvault3/app/views/override/privacy-policy.md

 credit-card problems, other transactional e-mails and notifications about major changes to our Site and/or to our Privacy Policy.

-WGBH, with the assistance from time to time of its third party service vendors, uses non-identifying aggregate information to analyze use of and better design the Site and to share with third parties in aggregate form only as appropriate.
+GBH, with the assistance from time to time of its third party service vendors, uses non-identifying aggregate information to analyze use of and better design the Site and to share with third parties in aggregate form only as appropriate.
 For example, we may tell a third party that a certain number of